Errorless House Training Guide

 Wee wee pads – The pen may be covered with wee wee pads.
 Pee pads, newspaper, and tarp are optional depending on how vigilant and controlling you are with watching your dog.
 I prefer to use sod and to mimic the grass environment in which I wish for my dog to eliminate.
 If you have ample time and spend most of your day outdoors and training, you may skip the sod and puppy wee pads since you will be outside for most of the day rewarding your dog when he/she poops and pees.

-Dog/Puppy Crates – Crates are amazing for a number of reasons.
-The fallacy that crates are bad, sounds like the punchline of a pet sitter sales pitch “crate-free” or “cage-free”.
+Dog/Puppy Crates – Crates are amazing for many reasons.
+The fallacy that crates are bad sounds like the punchline of a pet sitter sales pitch “crate-free” or “cage-free.”
 This advertises someone’s ignorance about dog behavior, health, and husbandry.
 Dogs are den animals and prefer small, dark spaces.
 A crate should be a Zen area for your dog and has so many beneficial uses, including potty training.
 Not only will a dog crate help with house training but it will also help your dog be healthy and happy for life.
 A dog crate is helpful in innumerable ways such as transporting a dog anywhere.
 Whether you are staying at a hotel, going to the vet, on vacation, to the park, on a car, boat, plane or train a crate is instrumental.
 A dog crate offers a safe place for your dog if they are recuperating from an injury, surgery or illness or if you have visitors that are afraid of dogs or vice versa.
 If you have contractors or construction workers coming and going, a dog crate will keep your dog safe from any chemicals and materials lying around and provide a safe, relaxing environment.
 In emergencies, hurricanes or natural disasters, your dog will feel safe, comfortable and relaxed in their doggie den.
 Caveat, if your dog has had a bad experience with their crate, has anxiety, fear, is panting, pacing, drooling, yawning, barking, scratching at the crate…etc, do not use a dog crate and call a Certified Dog Behavior Consultant, CDBC and work on desensitization and counterconditioning (D/CC).

 Why use a dog crate?

 If the above didn’t convince you, this will.
 Dogs innately do not like to defecate or urinate where they sleep, who would!
-We use a dog’s natural inclination to not want to soil their den where they sleep to our advantage.
+We use a dog’s natural inclination not to want to soil their den where they sleep to our advantage.
 A dog will hold it in while they are in their crate.
 Keep in mind, a puppy must go out very often, when they wake up, before bedtime, after they eat, after they drink, after they play, basically every 1-2 hours, depending on their age.
 It is also cruel to confine a juvenile, adolescent or adult dog to a crate for many hours.
 A dog should have the opportunity to relieve themselves at a minimum of 4 times a day.

-When using the crate, it must be properly sized so that a dog may stand up, without hitting the top of the dog crate, and turn around unencumbered.
+When using the crate, it must be appropriately sized so that a dog may stand up, without hitting the top of the dog crate and turn around unencumbered.
 You do not want a crate where the puppy or dog may relieve themselves on one side of the crate and then nap on the other side.
 This defeats the purpose of the crate.
 The only time your dog or puppy is allowed to be out of the crate is after he/she has gone to the toilet in your preferred location after they have just emptied their bowels and bladder.

 Pro tip: A puppy should be picked up out of the crate, on the way to go piddle outdoors or they will likely piddle in the elevator, stairwell or anywhere on the way to go outdoors.
 Simply pick him/her up out of the crate, walk over to the spot where you want him/her to pee and poo, and place him/her down on the grass or wherever you wish your puppy to relieve themselves.
 As a smart parent, you will always be prepared and be armed with high value treats to reward them with delicious treats (not their kibble) and a puppy party after they pee and/or poo.